iotmodels/specs/model-index.md

 Folders are associated to `CODEOWNERS` (Spec TBD) to ensure that any future updates are reviewed by the user who initially created the file.

->Note: Once a DTMI is registered with specific casing all other case variants will be dissalowed.
+>Note: Once a DTMI is registered with specific casing all other case variants will be stored under the same folder, owned by the same user.

 ## Model Index